Heart health glossary: Here are the terms you should know

 This test helps doctors see how blood flows through your arteries and veins so that they can check for potential narrowing.
 This test is also called a coronary angiogram and is usually done during cardiac catheterization.

-During the test, healthcare provider injects a contrast dye into your blood vessels.
+During the test, a healthcare provider injects a contrast dye into your blood vessels.
 This dye is visible on an X-ray machine, which will take pictures of your blood vessels.
 In some cases, your doctor may decide to do a procedure to open a narrowed artery (angioplasty) during the angiogram.

 Cardiac catheterization